 What didn’t work???

-Cleaning with hand sanitizer – although if your looking to remove fingerprints and such this worked great for that and gave it a nice shine.
+- Cleaning with hand sanitizer – although if you’re looking to remove fingerprints and such this worked great for that and gave it a nice shine.

 Here is my heirloom that I’m going to clean up and turn into a lamp… coming soon